zaphosting/esx_12/esx_multicharacter/readme.md

 GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
-If not, see https://www.gnu.org/licenses.
+If not, see <https://www.gnu.org/licenses>.

-### Thanks to KASH, XxFri3ndlyxX, and all those who have contributed